cloyd/giftcard/README.md

 giftcard
 ========

-giftcard is a small web based application using angularJS
+giftcard is a small web application using angularJS